SaintDrage/reveally/README.md

     $ rake db:seed
     $ rails s

-You can now access Typo to http://yourdomain:3000
+You can now access Reveally to http://yourdomain:3000

 That’s all!